 After ASUS's Singapore Facebook stated an Android 4.0 OTA would be hitting the OG Transformer as late as March, it now seems that ASUS UK's Facebook page is indicating that said update will be landing in the next week:

 A quick refresher on the TF101 ICS Update that you are all so patiently waiting for.
 Our engineers are working hard on getting this ready for you as soon as possible and are still aiming for a February release.
-As always as soon as we hear any further news or a definitive date we will let you know.

 Since launch, the ASUS Transformer Prime's GPS issues have hampered an otherwise stellar tablet.
 To make matters worse, ASUS confirmed that the problem was due to the Prime's all-aluminium construction, indicating that a software fix was unlikely.
 Indeed ASUS was forced to release a new version of the Prime (TF700T), with an updated back panel to improve the GPS functionality.
 However, ASUS has not given up all hope on the original Prime as a new OTA update (V22.214.171.124) is rolling out, which could fix the GPS drivers.
 Read More

 Another day, another awesome giveaway.
 Once again, our truly amazing pals at NVIDIA are providing the Tegra-powered tablet goodies.
 Today, we're giving away four tablets: 2 Sony Tablet S's, and 2 ASUS Transformers (the Transformers also come with the truly great keyboard docks) - and every winner will also receive a $25 AMEX gift card to purchase some of those sweet Tegra Zone games the day their prize arrives.
 This is an international contest.
 Read More

 ASUS has been hard at work on the successor to the company's first foray into the Android tablet market, the ASUS Transformer.